LegendsUnchained/vpx-standalone-alp4k/README.md

 If you'd like to contribute to the development of the Legends Unchained Loader and VPX Standalone on the ALP 4K devices, we ask that you [make a donation to St. Jude](https://www.stjude.org/give.html) in any amount you choose.

+## Contributing
+This repo is public and accepts Pull Requests for new table configs and updates to existing configs.

 ## Recommended Hardware
 The following hardware has been verified to work with the Legends Unchained Loader.